Tomev/qcflow/docs/source/llms/deployments/index.rst

 QCFlow Python Client APIs
 -------------------------
-:class:`MlflowDeploymentClient <qcflow.deployments.MlflowDeploymentClient>` is the user-facing client API that is used to interact with the QCFlow AI Gateway.
+:class:`QCFlowDeploymentClient <qcflow.deployments.QCFlowDeploymentClient>` is the user-facing client API that is used to interact with the QCFlow AI Gateway.
 It abstracts the HTTP requests to the gateway server via a simple, easy-to-use Python API.

 .. _deployments_client_api: